 Due to population growth in Colorado, Woodland Park is now more of a suburb of Colorado Springs than the independent tourist town it once was.
 Pikes Peak hovers in the distance, visible from nearly anywhere in town.
 It’s located just west of the Springs on Highway 24.

-The town resides at 8,465 feet in Teller County.
-Its motto is “The city above the clouds.”
+The town resides at 8,465 feet in Teller County, and its motto is “The city above the clouds.”
 The population was estimated to be around 8,300 people in 2020.
 It was incorporated in 1887 as Manitou Park, but eventually changed its name because of all the tall trees in the area.

 Pikes Peak – This mammoth peak can be seen from town and offers sightseeing and recreation.
 Head to the top via Pikes Peak Highway or by train via the Cog Railway, departing from Manitou Springs.
 Some people even hike this massive 14,110 foot peak.

 Rampart Reservoir – Managed by the Pike National Forest, the Rampart Reservoir Recreation Area provides year round adventure only ten miles east of town.
 Fishing is excellent, with ice fishing common during the winter.
 You can also hike and camp by the lake.